Bachelor of Science – Environmental Science

 By starting to plan now, you can be financially prepared for your work term(s).
 Expenses will include:

-- Work experience course fees – please consult the 2017/18 Fee Schedule for more information.
+- Work experience course fees – please consult the 2018/19 Tuition and Fee Schedules for more information.

 - Safety training and equipment – prior to the start of your first work term, you will be completing non-credit industry safety training and certifications as part of ENVS 1111 course requirements.
 Safety training courses will include: Workplace Hazardous Materials Information System (WHMIS), H2S Alive, and First Aid with CPR.
 Students should budget for the purchase of work clothing and safety equipment: CSA-certified steel-toed boots, safety goggles, work gloves, ear plugs, etc. (estimated $200 to $300).